hyperledger/besu-docs/docs/Reference/API-Methods.md

 `result` - Array of [calls to other contracts](Trace-Types.md#trace) containing one object per call, in the order called by the transaction.

+If revert reason is enabled with [`--revert-reason-enabled`](CLI/CLI-Syntax.md#revert-reason-enabled), the returned list items will include the [revert reason](../HowTo/Send-Transactions/Revert-Reason.md).

 !!! example